HProsperouS/ChronoLog/README.md

 This builds the frontend once, then starts Electron only.
 Electron will start backend + tracker internally and load `frontend/dist` directly.

 > **First launch:** `settings.json`, `categories.json`, and `category-rules.json` are auto-created in `backend/data/`.
 Category rules are seeded by scanning installed applications and applying built-in app signatures plus browser rule blueprints.
+If the Insights Lambda is configured, ChronoLog will also run a one-time AI pass to suggest default categories for uncategorized (non-browser) apps and write additional **automatic** rules.

 ---